 by Kevin D. Huff, DDS, MAGD

-For more on this topic, go to www.dentaleconomics.com and search using the following key words: cancer, early diagnosis, adjunctive screening technologies, early detection, Dr. Kevin Huff.
+For more on this topic, go to www.dentaleconomics.com and search using the following key words: oral cancer, brush cytology, adjunctive screening technologies, biopsy, Dr. Kevin Huff.

 Kevin D. Huff, DDS, MAGD, is a practicing general dentist in rural Ohio, a private researcher, author, and dental educator.
 A clinical instructor at the Case School of Dental Medicine, he lectures nationally about oral cancer screening and biopsy techniques.
-Contact him at email@example.com, or visit www.doctorhuff.net.
+Contact him at firstname.lastname@example.org, or on the Web at www.doctorhuff.net.